weecology/DeepForest/docs/ConfigurationFile.md

 ### csv_file

 Path to csv_file for validation annotations.
-Annotations are .csv files with headers image_path, xmin, ymin, xmax, ymax, label. image_path are relative to the root_dir.
+Annotations are `.csv` files with headers `image_path, xmin, ymin, xmax, ymax, label`. image_path are relative to the root_dir.
-For example this file should have entries like myimage.tif not /path/to/myimage.tif
+For example this file should have entries like `myimage.tif` not `/path/to/myimage.tif`

 ### root_dir